cbachhuber/opencv-wiki/Video-capture-and-write-benchmark.md

 ### Build

-To build the benchmark configure and build OpenCV as follows (Linux):
+To build the benchmark tool configure and build OpenCV as follows (Linux):
 ```.sh
 # configure
 cmake -DBUILD_EXAMPLES=ON -DWITH_GSTREAMER=ON -DWITH_FFMPEG=ON <path_to_opencv_source>